This post is part of the series England

 Since 1837 Buckingham Palace has been the official London residence of all Britain’s monarchs.
 The first monarch that proclaimed the palace to be the official residence was Queen Victoria who moved there after her coronation in 1837.

-The Buckingham Palace has 775 rooms (19 state rooms, 52 royal bedrooms, 188 staff bedrooms, 92 offices and 78 bathrooms), 1,514 doors and 760 windows in the palace (interesting fact is that the windows are cleaned every six weeks).
-The Ballroom of Buckingham Palace was opened in 1856 and back in the days it was the largest room in London – 36.6m long, 18m wide and 13.5m high!
+The Buckingham Palace has 775 rooms (19 state rooms, 52 royal bedrooms, 188 staff bedrooms, 92 offices and 78 bathrooms), 1,514 doors and 760 windows in the palace (an interesting fact is that the windows are cleaned every six weeks).
+The Ballroom of Buckingham Palace was opened in 1856 and back in the days, it was the largest room in London – 36.6m long, 18m wide and 13.5m high!

 When visiting the Buckingham palace it’s very easy to tell if the Queen is at home – just look at the flag!
 The Royal Standard flag means that the Queen is “in the house” and the Union Flag – namely not.

 Taking a walk in Sir James Park on a sunny day is a great pleasure which you don’t want to miss during your visit to London!
 It is very unusual practice in London, but the Park wasn’t named after a King or Queen, but after a leper hospital for women called “James the Less”.

 During the reign of Henry VIII, the park was as an area for breeding young deer.
 After the animals were big and old enough, they were shipped off to Hyde Park and Regent’s Park where the King was regularly hunting.
 The Sir James Park was definitely too small for practising his favourite hobby.

 Later in the history, King James I opened an animal show with exotic animals, including crocodiles and elephants.
 And during the 17th century, King Charles II was very inspired by the Versailles after his visit to France so he decided to rebuild the park imitating the French gardens.
 He was also the one who opened the park to the public.